Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/driver.rst

     ...         return self.model

-Step 2: Load the Data and Create a List of the Model's Experiment Class
+Step 2: Load the Data and Create a List Experiments
 -----------------------------------------------------------------------

 After creating an :class:`~pyomo.contrib.parmest.experiment.Experiment` class instance for the model, a list of the